 Just like hummingbirds, bees, wasps, yellow jackets, and other stinging things love sugar water.
 In late summer, they can swarm a nectar feeder, deterring or even driving off hummingbirds.
 What to do?

-First of all, if your nectar feeder does not have bee guards, consider replacing it with one that does.
-Bee guards are usually yellow plastic mesh devices that fit over drinking ports on some nectar feeders.
+Some nectar feeders are designed with removable (washable) plastic bee guards.
+Bee guards are usually red or yellow plastic mesh devices that fit over drinking ports.
 They don’t prevent bees from getting to the nectar, but they make it difficult.
-Bees can swarm feeders without bee guards, but they really can’t swarm those with them.

 Here’s another approach.
 Fill a jar lid with the same sugar-water solution you use to fill your nectar feeder, and place it below or within a few feet of your nectar feeder.
 Bees can more easily drink from a jar lid than from any hummingbird feeder, and will prefer to use it.
 Every night, when the bees are not using the jar lid, move it a few feet farther from your hummingbird feeder.
 Use the jar lid to attract the bees away from the feeder.
 Obviously, don’t move the bees to a place where children or pets play!